silexphp/Silex/doc/cookbook/sub_requests.rst

 * Do not inject the request, ever.
 Use listeners instead, as they can access the request without storing it.

+* Inject the Silex Application and fetch the request from it.

 * Use the Symfony2 container.